© 2021 OperationNewHope.org – All Right Reserved

-Tracey F. was in her early 40’s and had a successful career but got caught up in drugs and ended up behind bars.
+Tracey Fisher was in her early 40’s and had a successful career but got caught up in drugs and ended up behind bars.
 “Even when I tried to turn my life around, my past just kept pulling me back down.
 Jail took something from me and left me with hopelessness, insecurity and shame.”

 “But Operation New Hope raked the ground for new seeds to be planted in me.
 I began believing that anything is possible.”
 Thinking back, she adds, “I thank God for the moments because those little moments connect, and they paint a picture, and then they make a history, and then they form a foundation, and that’s what I’m standing on now.
 I’m standing on those moments when I thought I had nothing… when I thought I couldn’t be a good mother… when I couldn’t pay the rent.
 I thought my past was so bad that it was going to hold me hostage.
 And I’m now proud to say that’s not who I am anymore.”